gitlabhq/gitlabhq/app/finders/README.md

 # Finders

-This type of classes responsible for collectiong items based on different conditions.
+This type of classes responsible for collection items based on different conditions.
 To prevent lookup methods in models like this:

 ```ruby
 class Project